ContextLab/storytelling-with-data/data-stories/happiness/README.md

 # Downloading the dataset

-We are using a subset of the General Social Survey ([link](https://gssdataexplorer.norc.org)), which includes specific variables focusing on happiness, work, family, and internet use.
+We are using a subset of the General Social Survey ([link](https://gssdataexplorer.norc.org)), which includes specific variables focusing on happiness, demographics, work, family, and internet use.
 Additionally, we have scraped Twitter for recent tweets containing specific keywords.

 # Running the code